gorkagr/datasciencecoursera/README.md

 * another item
 * the last item

-A now a piece of code
+And now a piece of code
 ```
 cd /data
 ls -l